tmysoft/tmy-wordpress/README.md

 ## To start developing TMY Wordpress Plugin

-## TMY Plugin shows connecting server error code 7,
-setsebool httpd_can_network_connect on
 Inline `code` has `back-ticks around` it.

+## TMY Plugin shows connecting error code 7 in Wordpress

-On CentOS/Feodra Linux system, using following command to change the SELinux setting:
+On CentOS/Feodra Linux system, the error is mostly due to the SE Linux setting which blocks the network connection, using following command to change the SELinux setting:

 ```
 # setsebool httpd_can_network_connect on